 Some local, state and federal laws establish severe penalties for the unlawful possession or distribution of illicit drugs and alcohol.
 These sanctions, upon conviction, range from a fine and probation to lengthy imprisonment.
-The following are lists of topics covered by these laws and the websites where more details can be found.
+The following are lists of topics covered by these laws below you can find details on the listed topics and laws.